bazilinskyy/coupled-sim/README.md

 }
 ```

-As structure, the code is as follows:
+The code structure is as follows:
 ```
 public struct LoadSceneMessage : INetMessage
 {